In this section:

 Admin-level users can also unlock any repository (no matter which user applied the lock).
 However, they cannot modify repositories that other users locked.
 If they wanted to modify a locked repository, they would need to unlock it first, then modify it.

-If CTP is configured to allow anonymous access, TDA will not show which user locked each repository.
-To ensure that TDA shows locking details, disable anonymous access in CTP.
+If CTP is configured to allow anonymous access, information about which user locked each repository will not appear.
+To ensure that locking details display, disable anonymous access in CTP.

 Choose a repository and click the lock icon.